 The IDE device settings are autodetected.
-You shouldn't need to change this.
+You shouldn't need to change them.
 The floppy and other settings are standard defaults.

 You can reset the time and date settings if they are not correct for your location.
+You can manually set the IDE device settings if you need to.